 - Unnatural/harmful substrate examples: Newspaper, paper pellets, sawdust, Astroturf or other ‘carpets,’ wood shavings, colored sand, litter, gravel, fish tank rocks, ground walnut shells, dried corn cobs, crushed coral, cedar, pine (avoid unnatural or man-made materials with added scents and/or treated with pesticides or herbicides), etc.

-- Choking hazards: Tortoises taste everything.
+- AVOID choking hazards: Tortoises taste everything.
 Use something that will not impact their digestive systems if eaten

 - Use ceramic heat emitters with ceramic a fixture